Clara Callan

 Clara Callan is a novel by Canadian writer Richard B. Wright, published in 2001.
 It is the story of a woman in her thirties living in Ontario during the 1930s and is written in epistolary form, utilizing letters and journal entries to tell the story.
 The protagonist, Clara, faces the struggles of being a single woman in a rural community in the early 20th century.
-The novel won the Governor General's Award in English fiction category, the Scotiabank Giller Prize, and the Trillium Book Award.
+The novel won the Governor General's Award in the English fiction category, the Scotiabank Giller Prize, and the Trillium Book Award.